-Why Elect Out of the Partnership Rules?
+Why Elect Out?

 Electing out generally affords the co-owners maximum tax flexibility with minimum administrative hassle.
 Advantages include the following:

 - 1. Co-owners make their own tax elections, and there is no need to coordinate tax planning among members. - 2.
 There is no need for a complicated and expensive partnership agreement. - 3.
 There is no need to file partnership tax returns.